sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 requested_token_type
 > OPTIONAL.
 An identifier for the type of the requested security token.
 Identical as in [[RFC8693]].

+requested_subject
+> OPTIONAL.
+Indicates the requested subject that the End-User intends to act on behalf of, in case representation relations between the End-User and Service Consumer exist and have been exchanged between the Client and the OpenID Provider.
+MUST NOT be a token that reveals the identity of the requested subject and MUST be linked to the requesting client to avoid profiling of representation relations.
+Additional to [[RFC8693]], MUST NOT be included when the `subject_token` is present.

 subject_token
-> REQUIRED.
+> OPTIONAL.
+A security token that represents the identity of the Service Consumer represented by the End-User.
+Changed in comparison to [[RFC8693]]: MUST NOT be included when the `requested_subject` claim is present.

 subject_token_type
+> Indicates the type of the security token in the `subject_token` parameter.
+This is REQUIRED when the `subject_token` parameter is present in the request but MUST NOT be included otherwise.

+actor_token
 > REQUIRED.

-actor_token
-> OPTIONAL.
+A security token that represents the identity of the acting party (i.e. the End-User as per this profile).
+Typically, this is the Access Token that was earlier issued to the Client for the End-User.
+Changed in comparison to [[RFC8693]] as this claim holds the identity of the End-User, which is required for the token exchange.

 actor_token_type
-> Indicates the type of the security token in the "actor_token" parameter.
-This is REQUIRED when the "actor_token" parameter is present in the request but MUST NOT be included otherwise.
+> Indicates the type of the security token in the `actor_token` parameter.
+This is REQUIRED when the `actor_token` parameter is present in the request but MUST NOT be included otherwise.
 Identical as in [[RFC8693]].

+The response to this request MUST be according to Section 2.2.1 of [[RFC8693]].

 ## ID Tokens
 All Clients MUST validate the signature of an ID Token before accepting it